nghaffari/nghaffari.github.io/_posts/2023-06-14-Persian-Poetry.md

 >
 >Begging of strangers for what it already had,
 >
->How my heart pled with lost souls scatted on the shore,
+>How my heart pled with lost souls scattered on the shore,
 >
 >While there on the beach lay life’s hidden pearl unclad!